louis-dj/xml-template/README.md

 $output = $template->replaceWith(['randomVar' => 'Some string']);
 ```

+Absolute filepaths AND relative filepaths(relative to cwd) are supported

 ## Features

 - **Minified**: The `replaceWith` method has an optional boolean parameter `minified` to remove all newline characters from the xml